-As the chart shows, over 150,000 IOPS were generated during the time it took to boot all 3,500 VMs.
+As the chart shows, almost 140,000 IOPS were generated during the time it took to boot all 3,500 VMs.
 The time required to boot all VMs to the login screen was less than 5 minutes.
 This workload is uncommon because most customers very rarely reboot an entire environment.
-Even under this heavy load the latency was just .75ms.